 Not all the above suggestions will be practical for one reason or another but be aware of the dangers of some of your gardening activities and try to minimise these dangers.

 The above are ways to help visiting hedgehogs but if you want to actively encourage them into your garden you can provide food in suitable feeding stations and nesting sites (eg a pile of leaves in a quiet corner of the garden).
-Recent surveys show that hedgehog numbers are in decline so anything you can do to help them will be appreciated.
+Surveys show that hedgehog numbers are in decline so anything you can do to help them will be appreciated.
 They are particularly vulnerable in the autumn when they are fattening up for hibernation and extra food then can be a lifesaver.

-It is not advisable to take a hedgehog from the wild and put it into your garden nor to take one from your garden and re-home it elsewhere.
+Never take a hedgehog from the wild and put it into your garden nor to take one from your garden and re-home it elsewhere.
 If this is done and there are young they may die once their parent is removed.

 Finally if you do accidentally disturb a nest with a single adult hedgehog in it, replace the nesting material.
 The hedgehog can then either repair the nest or build another elsewhere.
-If the disturbed hedgehog is hibernating and wakes up, a dish of dog food and some water each night until it starts hibernating again would be helpful.
+If the disturbed hedgehog is hibernating and wakes up, a dish of food and some water each night until it starts hibernating again would be helpful.